iamarya2k24/mpv-config/README.md

   * **(Optional)** By default, the `mpv-gif.lua` script saves GIFs to `~/Videos/mpv-gifs`.
 To modify this, open `gif.conf`, which is located in `portable_config/script-opts` folder, with a text editor and specify the `dir`, which is output directory for GIFs, as you please.
 For example `dir="~/Videos"`.
 * **(Optional)** Make your own mpv configuration.
 You can do that by modifying my configuration files and/or making your own from scratch or modifying others' configurations.
 Check out the [useful links](#useful-links) section for mpv configuration guides.
 * You're all set up.

+### Windows

+Here are the steps to install mpv and to use my configuration files on Windows:
+* Download the latest 64bit mpv Windows build by shinchiro from [mpv.io/installation](https://mpv.io/installation/) or directly from [here](https://sourceforge.net/projects/mpv-player-windows/files/) and extract it wherever you please.
+This is now your mpv folder
+* Run `mpv-install.bat`, which is located in `installer` folder, with administrator priviledges by right-clicking and selecting Run as administrator
+* Download this repository as a ZIP file (or you can clone it using git)
+* Create a folder named `portable_config` (**this is important**), located at the same directory as `mpv.exe`
+* Extract or copy the contents of this repository that you have downloaded to the `portable_config` folder
+* To make some scripts work, you need to modify them from the release a little bit:
+  * In order for the `mpv-gif.lua` script to work, it requires [FFmpeg](https://ffmpeg.org/) with libass enabled and accessible via terminal.
+See the [installation instructions](https://github.com/Scheliux/mpv-gif-generator#installation) from the script's source repository for further info.
+  * **(Optional)** By default, the `mpv-gif.lua` script saves GIFs to `C:/Program Files/mpv/gifs`.
+To modify this, open `gif.conf`, which is located in `portable_config/script-opts` folder, with a text editor and specify the `dir`, which is output directory for GIFs, as you please.
+For example `dir="C:/Users/USERNAME/Pictures/mpv-gifs"`.
+* **(Optional)** Make your own mpv configuration.
+You can do that by modifying my configuration files and/or making your own from scratch or modifying others' configurations.
+Check out the [useful links](#useful-links) section for mpv configuration guides.
+* You're all set up.

 ## Scripts